kristinlyndal/data-viz/refugees.md

 ## Critique the Data Visualization

 When rating the data based on Stephen Few's Data Visualization Effectiveness Profile, the strengths are clear.
 This graph is useful, pretty complete, and very truthful.
-It can use some improvement on preceptibility, intuitiveness, and aesthetics.
+It can use some improvement on perceptibility, intuitiveness, and aesthetics.
 Engagement is the biggest weakness.

 * **Usefulness:** MPI’s visualization is very useful.
 Understanding trends in the annual ceiling and number of admitted refugees is incredibly valuable information, especially during a refugee crisis as we are now in with Afghan and Ukranian refugees.
 The graph presents a digestible amount of data.
 * **Completeness:** The visualization is easy to understand, though the scale makes it challenging to visually connect the year of annual ceiling with the year of number of admitted refugees in some places.
 Measures of the norm and historical values are very clear and complete.
 However, while the user could figure out the number of refugees that could have been admitted given the ceiling but were not, the user would need to do some easy math to determine this number.